-The onboarding pack is provided by the USI Office and contains everything that is necessary to connect to USI web services.
+The USI Developers Kit is provided by the USI Office and contains everything that is necessary to connect to USI web services.
 This includes test AUSkey and org codes, checksum algorithm, technical service contract, a web services presentation and other information.

 Device AUSkeys are used for system to system web services and are installed on the server hosting a training organisation’s system.
 A Device AUSkey identifies a business rather than a person.
 This means users of a USI web service enabled Student Management Systems (SMSs) do not need their own individual AUSkey.